Derivative images in unexpected format

 Previewing the impact of perceptual quality on your images can help you better understand why some images were not converted to the expected format.
-For example, you may expecting the images served to a Google Chrome browser to be in WebP format.
+For example, you may expecting the images served to a Google Chrome browser to be in WebP or AVIF format.
 However, if conversion to this format would result in a perceptible reduction in visual quality, the image will be compressed and converted to another format that retains the perceptual quality of the original image.

 See Create perceptual quality previews for guidance on creating these previews.

 Updated 3 months ago